ralismark/ralismark.github.io/_somewhere/clearing.md

 It's quite comforting.
 You feel safe here.
+Yet you can sense that this place was not designed for you.

 There are a few of doors stood up around this clearing.
 You feel like they change when you're not looking.